Internal Audit Charter

 - Maintain a professional audit staff with appropriate skills, knowledge, experience and certifications to meet the requirements of this Charter.

-- Keep Senior Management and members of the Committee on Audit and Risk informed with respect to emerging trends and successful practice in the internal audit profession.
+- Keep Senior Management and members of the Committee on Audit and Risk informed with respect to emerging trends and successful practices in the internal audit profession.